 Duo is an app that works on both Android and Apple iOS devices, unlike FaceTime which only works on Apple devices.

-If you are using it on a Apple device you need to set it up – Just download it from the Apple store and during setup all the permissions it requests.
+If you are using it on an Apple device you need to set it up – Just download it from the Apple Store and during setup all the permissions it requests.
 These permissions include taking pictures, taking video, record audio, access your contacts and allow Duo to send and receive texts so that you can send invites to others and read verification texts.
 Type in the number of your device and you will receive a verification text with a code in it.
 Once received just enter the code in Duo and you are ready to use the app.

 To make a Duo call on an Android device:

-- Open the Duo app, then either tap the contacts button, or enter the person’s name in the search box below the button (if the person isn’t in your contact app then just dial their phone number (in some instances you may have to enter the recipients Country Code).
+- Open the Duo app, then either tap the contacts button, or enter the person’s name in the search box below the button If the person isn’t in your contact app then just dial their phone number (in some instances you may have to enter the recipients Country Code).

 - Choose video or voice call

 - Duo allows for up to 8 participants (including yourself).
-Unlike FaceTime you cannot add someone in during a call instead you have to set a group up before the call starts – With the Duo app open place your finger to the right of the contacts button and push the screen up.
-Tap Create Group, Choose the contacts you want in the call and tap video call.
+Unlike FaceTime, you cannot add someone in during a call instead you have to set a group up before the call starts – With the Duo app open, place your finger to the right of the contacts button and push the screen up.
+Tap Create Group, choose the contacts you want in the call and tap video call.
 When the call ends you can give a name to the group, save it and this can save time later.

 - To call an existing group, open the app up and swipe the screen up.
 Under Groups choose to call a group or join a live group, then choose start video call or join video call